Behavior of quantum discord, local quantum uncertainty, and local quantum Fisher information in two-spin-1/2 Heisenberg chain with DM and KSEA interactions: Conclusions

 In this paper, the two-qubit Heisenberg XYZ model with both antisymmetric Dzyaloshinsky--Moriya and symmetric Kaplan--Shekhtman--Entin-Wohlman--Aharony interactions has been considered at thermal equilibrium.
 For it, we have examined the behavior of three measures of quantum correlation, namely, the entropic quantum discord, local quantum uncertainty, and local quantum Fisher information.
 To classify the behavior of correlations, four qualitatively different types of curves have been suggested.

 Despite the different underlying concepts behind quantum correlations, the comparative analysis showed good agreement between all measures.
-This is clearly evidenced by all the graphic material presented in in Figs.~\ref{fig:zUQFa}, \ref{fig:z010-3}, and \ref{fig:r1r2_0}-\ref{fig:zUQF_J}.
+This is clearly evidenced by all the graphic material presented in Figs.~\ref{fig:zUQFa}, \ref{fig:z010-3}, and \ref{fig:r1r2_0}-\ref{fig:zUQF_J}.
 That is, these measures are reduced to some one effective average measure.
 The entropic quantum discord $Q$ could be taken as such an average measure, because it lies between two other measures: ${\cal U}\le Q\le{\cal F}$.

-Park \cite{P19} has found that for the ferromagnetic case, the thermal discord in the small $T$ region exhibits a local minimum due to the DM interaction.
-In addition to this observation, we have established that local minimums and maximums can also appear in the antiferromagnetic case, and they are caused by the KSEA interactions.
+Park \cite{P19} has found that for the ferromagnetic case ($J_z<1$; cf. Figs.~\ref{fig:zUQFa} and \ref{fig:zpd}, right), the thermal discord in the small $T$ region exhibits a local minimum due to the DM interaction.
+In addition to this observation, we have established that local minima and maxima can also appear in the antiferromagnetic case, and they are caused by the KSEA interactions.

 Next, all three measures as function of temperature are continuous and smooth.
 On the other hand, at nonzero temperatures, quantum correlations can suddenly change with a smooth change in the coupling parameters.
 Such abrupt changes are accompanied by fractures in the curves of quantum correlations.
 Moreover, we have found that the quantum correlations themselves can exhibit discontinuities at zero temperature.